structured cabling low voltage wiring

 Learn how to install ButterflyMX:

-Typically, you’ll use low voltage for hardware products related to telecommunications, security, and building automation.
-These products all need low voltage to function properly.
-Otherwise, you risk products failing, or even physical danger during installation.
+Typically, structured cabling is used for hardware related to telecommunications, security, and building automation.
+These products all need low-voltage to function properly.
+Otherwise, you risk products failing or even physical danger during installation.

 • Telephones